sjtrimble/angular/aio/content/getting-started/index.md

 Components are referred to by their `selector`.
 The selector is the name you give the Angular component when it is rendered as an HTML element on the page.
 Just like HTML elements, components can be referred to or nested in another component's template.
 Angular provides template syntax that gives components control over the rendering of content.

 {@a template-syntax}
 ### Template syntax

 Angular extends and builds on top of HTML.
-There are 5 things you can do within an Angular template to start to control the rendering of your component.
+This section highlights 5 things you can do within an Angular template to affect what your user sees, based on the component's state and behavior.

+Each of these descriptions includes an input box where you can experiment with different values.

 #### {{ }} Interpolation